cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 This family covers indices where bootstrap means:

-- recompute a percentile threshold with donor-year substitution;
+- recompute a percentile threshold with substitute-year substitution;
 - compare daily values to that threshold;
 - aggregate the daily boolean mask as counts.